edueloi/SITE-HTML-IN-TABLE/README.md

 # Pure HTML website

-Projeto Unes is a fictional college, a project with the aim of studying HTML, CSS and Javascript
+Projeto Unes is a fictional college, a project with the aim of studying HTML.

 #### Home site screen